Claim: An unusually high percentage of the child actors who starred in the Our Gang film series have met tragic, premature ends.

 Wheezer — Robert Hutchins was killed in an airplane accident at age 19.

 Pete the Pup — He was poisoned by an unknown assailant.

 and Spanky…….Robert Blake is accused of murdering his wife (recently acquitted)

-Origins: Classifying this entry as “True” or “False” is problematic.
-Although the facts stated in the example above are mostly true, we’ve listed this item as false because the implied significance of these facts — that they represent an unusually high pattern of tragic deaths amongst a selected group — is not supported by the evidence.
+Origins: Classifying this entry about a purported Our Gang curse as “True” or “False” is a bit problematic: Although the facts stated in the example above are mostly true, we’ve listed this item as false because the implied significance of these

 In general, most “curse” lists which supposedly document remarkably high levels of premature deaths and other tragedies of life within a group of people connected by some common bond should be taken as nothing more than frivolous entertainment because they are constructed through a number of misleading means:

 - They list only entries that fit the assumed pattern, omitting any mention of the (usually much larger) group of entries that don’t fit the pattern.